jzuiches/thunder/README.md

-#This is an app that started from the angular seed project then I created an orphan using --orphan to
+#Angular Test App
-#start a whole new history
+This is an app that started from the angular seed project then I created an orphan using --orphan to start a whole new history